VroomDev/VroomRacer/README.md

 ## Stopping for fuel

 Stop on the photo sensor to begin filling your tank.
 There will be a progress bar and a sound.
 The longer the car sits, the more the tank is filled.
-If your fuel gauge reads 0%, the lap will not be counted.
+If your fuel gauge reads 0%, the lap will not be counted unless you stop for fuel.
 Fuel consumption is based on trap speed as well as lap time.
-The units of fuel is configurable.
+The number of units of fuel is configurable.
 The logic for fuel consumption is the yellow speed limit * best lap time / (current lap time + pit stop time) + trap speed.
 Speed is calculated in inches per second.
 If someone spends at least 1 second fueling their car, they will not be decreased the fuel amount for that lap.

 <img src="img/laps-fuel.jpg">Notice the G76% showing the tank level.</img>